gophergala2016/linq/README.md

 The beauty of migrin is that you don't need to write SQL to define what your migration should do, you use a simple API to modify your database

 ###CreateTable(table_name,[]ColumnBuilder)
+Creates a new table with the specified name (1st argument) and the specified columns, defined by an slice of ColumnBuilder's

 Example
 ```go